raindrum/raindrum.github.io/lawsearch.md

 ## How it Works

 Law Search is not technically a search engine.
 Essentially it tries to match your query against a series of templates (technically [regexes](https://en.wikipedia.org/wiki/Regular_expression), each one recognizing one kind of citation.
 These templates are listed [below](#sources-of-law).
 Each template has instructions for how to turn a citation into a link to a website where you can read it.

-The websites vary across different sources of law, but these are some of the most prominent ones:
+The websites vary across different sources of law, but here are some of the most prominent ones:

-- For court opinions, it uses Harvard's [Caselaw Access Project](https://case.law/).
+- For court opinions, Law Search uses Harvard's [Caselaw Access Project](https://case.law/).
 I recommend making an account there, so you won't need to prove your non-robot status quite as often.
 Unfortunately they only support pre-2018 cases, so anything more recent than that will be a broken link.
 Also note that you can go directly to a specific page of an opinion if you provide a pincite, like "338 <span>F.2d</span> 708, 715."
 - For the U.S. code and a number of federal rules (e.g. rules of civil procedure), it uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
 Unfortunately their website header gets in the way when you link directly to a subsection, so I recommend the header with [Ublock Origin](https://ublockorigin.com/), or getting into a habit of scrolling up slightly.
 - Many federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
 Law Search supports this kind of citation for a few bodies of law, by linking directly to the corresponding U.S. code citation on the Cornell website.
 - For codified state laws, Law Search mostly uses individual states' websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
 All U.S. states and territories are supported in some form, except for Arkansas, Georgia, Guam, and Puerto Rico, whose laws are only available on LexisNexis or on sites where generating a URL would require more information than a typical citation contains.